 Wheat seeds (Triticum aestivum cv.
-Crisana l) were soaked for 12 h in water for control lot or in 0.05 mM and 0.1mM SA solution in october and in every pot were sown 25 wheat seeds.
-Pots were be placed in the ground to create similar conditions to those in field conditions.
+Crisana l) were soaked for 12 h in water for control lot or in 0.05 mM and 0.1mM SA solution in October and 25 wheat seeds were sown in every pot.
+Pots were placed in the ground to create similar conditions to those in field conditions.

-Irrigation water or NaCl solution is applied through a vertical tube with 2.5 cm diameter, so watering will be done based on the above.
-After 3 weeks the seed is first treated with sa (20 ml per pot), and after another 2 weeks will be realized the 2nd spray treatment with SA.
-The control groups will be sprayed with tap water.
+Irrigation water or NaCl solution was applied through a vertical tube of 2.5 cm diameter, so watering was done as it was mentioned above.
+After 3 weeks the seed was first treated with SA (20 ml per pot), and after another 2 weeks the 2nd spray treatment with SA was done.
+The control groups were sprayed with tap water.

-A number of physiological and biochemical analysis will be done during the vegetative stage, in march, before the straw formation.
+A number of physiological and biochemical analyses were performed during the vegetative stage, in March, before the straw formation.